Darkwinde/DU-HUD/README.md

 <br/><br/>

 **Optional**
-* Button "Manual Switch" to control "Door" and "Forcefield" by a "Relay".
+* Button "Manual Switch" to control "Door" and "Force Field" by a "Relay".
      1. "Manual Switch" is linked to the "Relay".
      1. The "Relay" is linked to the "Door" and "Force Field"
      1. Pushing the "Manual Switch" the door opens / closes and the force field is been activated / deactivated